 Coarse aggregates won’t typically be introduced until densities are above 100 PCF (1601.85 kg/m³).
 In applications where cellular concrete is being used in this density range it’s more likely to be a structural or precast application.
 As with any concrete product, cellular concrete mix designs are particularly important because the mix design is critical to the performance of the material, relative to the application.
 Once a mix design is decided upon, it’s also critical the density when produced is monitored closely.

 If the material being produced is too heavy, production yield and money is being lost.
 If the material is too light, it may not have the required strength for the application.

-However high shear mixers, such as colloidal mixers, and/or the use of water reducers and super plasticizers can be used effectively to help avoid this problem and allow the use of lower water cement ratios with good success.
+Typically, water-cement ratios should not be lower than .35.
+When W/C ratios fall below .35 the slurry can pull water from the foam when it’s added, causing the foam bubbles to collapse.
+However, high shear mixers, such as colloidal mixers, and/or the use of water reducers and superplasticizers can be used effectively to help avoid this problem and allow the use of lower water-cement ratios with good success.